Sizhe-Chen/DAmageNet/README.md

-# Authors
-* Sizhe Chen, sizhe.chen@sjtu.edu.cn
-* Zhengbao He, lstefanie@sjtu.edu.cn
-* Chengjin Sun, sunchengjin@sjtu.edu.cn
-* Jie Yang, jieyang@sjtu.edu.cn
-* Xiaolin Huang*, xiaolinhuang@sjtu.edu.cn
-* Institute of Image Processing and Pattern Recognition, Shanghai Jiao Tong University

 # Description
-* Method of DAmageNet can be viewed in "Universal Adversarial Attack on Attention and the Resulting Dataset DAmageNet", [IEEE TPAMI](https://ieeexplore.ieee.org/document/9238430)]
+* DAmageNet is generated in paper "Universal Adversarial Attack on Attention and the Resulting Dataset DAmageNet", [IEEE TPAMI](https://ieeexplore.ieee.org/document/9238430)
 * DAmageNet is a massive dataset containing universal adversarial samples generated from ImageNet.
 * DAmageNet contains 50000 224*224 images, whose original images have been centrally cropped and resized.
 * DAmageNet images have an average root mean square deviation of around 7.32 from original samples.